bcui6611/mortimer/README-mortimer2.md

 ## Presets

-Mortimer comes with preset combinations of series selections that are commonly useful.
+Mortimer2 comes with preset combinations of series selections that are commonly useful.

 You can also *save* your current selection of series as a preset using the